al651/alham.co/src/pages/markdown/2023-10-10-home-security-robot.md

 date: October 10, 2023
 ---

-Back in May, I developed a home security proof of concept for my final year project at the University of Portsmouth.
-I finalised this idea after iterating through several other ideas because it combined my love of programming with my love of electronics and engineering.
+I developed a home security proof of concept in May for my final year project at the University of Portsmouth.
+After iterating through several other ideas, I finalized this idea because it combined my love of programming with my love of electronics and engineering.

+The idea came from Amazon's home security robot, <a className="extlink" href="https://www.amazon.com/Introducing-Amazon-Astro/dp/B078NSDFSB">Astro</a>.
+Although this robot is not publicly available, it was revealed to sell for about $1500.
+I looked at this product and similar ones and thought I could make it cheaper while also scratching that mechanical and electronic engineering itch I had.

+The idea was for a proof of concept, a fully autonomous robot that could detect objects in front of it and be accessed remotely through the internet.

 The project was made in two main sections: the app and the robot.